Timbre: ASA definition

 The Acoustical Society of America (ASA) Acoustical Terminology definition 12.09 of timbre describes it as "that attribute of auditory sensation which enables a listener to judge that two nonidentical sounds, similarly presented and having the same loudness and pitch, are dissimilar", adding, "Timbre depends primarily upon the frequency spectrum, although it also depends upon the sound pressure and the temporal characteristics of the sound".

 Attributes

-Many commentators have attempted to decompose timbre into component attributes.
-For example, J. F. Schouten (1968, 42) describes the "elusive attributes of timbre" as "determined by at least five major acoustic parameters", which Robert Erickson finds, "scaled to the concerns of much contemporary music":
+Many commentators have decomposed timbre into component attributes.
+For example, Schouten described the "elusive attributes of timbre" as "determined by at least five major acoustic parameters", which Robert Erickson found encompassed much contemporary music: